matejak/argbash/doc/usage.rst

     # HERE GOES THE SCRIPT BODY

-Then, you just generate ``my-parsing.sh`` using ``--strip script`` option:
+Then, you just generate ``my-parsing.sh`` using ``--strip user-content`` option:

 .. code-block:: bash

-   argbash my-parsing.m4 -o my-parsing.sh --strip script
+   argbash my-parsing.m4 -o my-parsing.sh --strip user-content

-The ``--strip script`` argument takes care that the output will contain the Argbash definitions lines and the generated parsing code, but the body of the script will not be included.
+The ``--strip user-content`` argument takes care that the output will contain the Argbash definitions lines and the generated parsing code, but the body of the script will not be included.

 .. _commented: